Ukash is spreading on social media in recent years, online games are quite popular on the used and also on the internet provides a safe way to shop.

 Sorry, at this point no. But, this is also in the roadmap for tasks to be done in the next release!

-There will soon be a blog, where I periodically plan to put some stuff about the design and also about how some of the stuff in here could be changed.
+There is an official blog now!
+I periodically plan to put some posts about the design and also about how some of the stuff in here could be changed.

 Of course! some of the features I have planned to add in the next release are: